aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/05-setup-monitoring.md

 echo "http://${LB}"
 ```

  Open the Grafana URL.
 It may take a few minutes for the Grafana URL to become active.
-When the load balancer is provisioned and its DNS record has propagated, you will see the Grafana login screen.
+When the load balancer is provisioned and its ***DNS record has propagated***, you will see the Grafana login screen.
+Note that DNS record propagation may take about 5 minutes.
+Refresh the page periodically until you see the Grafana login.

 ![Grafana Login](/images/aws-eks/grafana-login.png)